 RESPECT, COURAGE, LOVE, TRUTH, HUMILITY, HONESTY, WISDOM

-The Indigenous Gathering Place Society of Calgary: the Elders and Indigenous youth that guide our journey, our seven-member board of directors, and the many volunteers and committee members make up the Gathering Place.
+The Indigenous Gathering Place Society of Calgary: the Elders and Indigenous youth that guide our journey, our board of directors, and the many volunteers and committee members make up the Indigenous Gathering Place Society of Calgary.

 Dr. Reg Crowshoe and Rose Crowshoe are honoured Blackfoot Elders and Traditional Knowledge Keepers.
 Together they have been advisors for many committees with national, provincial, and local scopes focusing on work with Elders, youth, culture and the environment.
 They are both instrumental in the development of the upcoming Indigenous Gathering Place of Calgary.

 Born and raised on the Blood Reserve, Blackfoot Confederacy, Southern Alberta, Elder Doreen is a member of the Kainai Nation, Blood Tribe having made her home in Calgary since the mid 1960s.
 She has been instrumental with her knowledge, experience and professional endeavours in areas such as Tribal Councils, post-secondary institutions, government and private industry.
 She is the current Resident Elder for the Alberta Energy Regulator.

 John Fischer is the Director of the Iniskim Centre at Mount Royal University.
 With over 35 years of experience as an educator and administrator, and board member of the Calgary Foundation, John brings his leadership and expertise to the Indigenous Gathering Place.